Acupuncture FAQs

 What is Acupuncture?

 Acupuncture is an essential part of Traditional Chinese Medicine.
 It is based on ideas and theories formulated over thousands of years.
 Acupuncture is the insertion of very fine needles into specific sites on the body chosen according to the guiding principles of Traditional Oriental Medicine.
+How and where the needles are inserted encourages the body to promote natural healing by enhancing recuperative power, immunity, physical and emotional health and improves overall function and well-being.
+Acupuncture balances and maintains our health in a natural way.

 Is acupuncture safe?